Viktoop/EthereumTx_Project/README.md

     # The database would approximately consist of the following table:

-      1. Tx
+      Table name: Tx
                    From
                    To
                    Amount
                    Block

     # Balance would not be stored since it is not time and memmory consuming
     # and has a low probability of searching multiple times